0xcert/techpaper/src/paper.md

 An Xcert carries a proof of a digital asset data.
 It is a cryptographic hash which serves as a decentralized proof of a digital asset on the blockchain.
 The process of converting digital asset data into a cryptographic proof is called "certification".
 Tokens that hold these cryptographic proofs are thus called certified tokens.

 The 0xcert protocol provides a mechanism for converting the main data object into a cryptographic hash.
 The mechanism first flattens the JSON structure and sorts data parts by JSON keys.
-Values are then hashed into Merkle tree leafs using the sha256 algorithm and finally calculated into Merkle tree root hash which represents the actual asset proof which we store in the Xcert.
+Values are then hashed into Merkle tree leaves using the sha256 algorithm and finally calculated into Merkle tree root hash which represents the actual asset proof which we store in the Xcert.

 The certification process starts by creating asset data objects.
 The main data object is then converted into a cryptographic proof.
 When the certification is completed, the issuer sends the main JSON data object over an arbitrary communication medium to the holder, so he will be able to provide the proof of ownership for the particular digital asset.